Disperse flows throughout a network based on a input vectors of

 See also

-Other distances:
+Other flows:

 dodgr_flows_aggregate()